Union League: Postwar

 During the Reconstruction era, Union Leagues were formed across the South after 1867 as working auxiliaries of the Republican Party, supported entirely by Northern interests.
 They were secret organizations that mobilized freedmen to register to vote and to vote Republican.
 They taught freedmen Union views on political issues and which way to vote on them, and promoted civic projects.
 Eric Foner reports:

 By the end of 1867 it seemed that virtually every black voter in the South had enrolled in the Union League, the Loyal League, or some equivalent local political organization.
 Meetings were generally held in a black church or school.

-The Ku Klux Klan, a secret alliance of white supremacists that opposed civil rights and terrorized black voters, sometimes assassinated leaders of the Union Leagues.
+The Ku Klux Klan; a secret society of white supremacists which opposed civil rights and terrorized black voters, sometimes assassinated leaders of the Union Leagues.

+The Union Leagues still do support the Republican Party despite the changes in party ideology over the years.
+In 2023, there was a controversy in the New York City Union League about whether to put a picture of Donald Trump on the wall of their Union Hall; the NYC Union League had a picture of every previous Republican president.
+The pro-Trump and anti-Trump Republicans in the NYC Union League ultimately compromised by putting up a picture of Trump that was hidden behind a couch.
+Many Union Leagues preferred other candidates such as Ron DeSantis to Trump in the 2024 Republican primaries.
+The Philadelphia Union League bestowed their highest honor on DeSantis, which caused a small protest by NAACP members and other civil rights supporters outside of the Union League building.

 Philanthropic endeavors

 After the Civil War, members of the Union League Club of New York broadened their support of other philanthropic purposes.
 For instance, they helped to found the Metropolitan Museum of Art, and funded construction of the Statue of Liberty's pedestal and Grant's Tomb.

-Some former Union League buildings have been adapted for other uses; for instance, in Brooklyn, New York, the former Union League Club building now serves as a senior citizens' home.
+Some former Union League buildings have been adapted for other uses.
+In Brooklyn, New York, the former Union League Club building now serves as a senior citizens' home.
 The former Union League building in New Haven, Connecticut, built on the site of founding father, Roger Sherman's home is now a restaurant.
 In 1949, members of the Union League Club of Chicago raised contributions to found the Union League Civic and Arts Foundation as a public, not-for-profit charitable, educational organization, whose mission is community enrichment.